angelaccenture/aem-eds/README.md

 1. Open the `{repo}` folder in your favorite code editor and buil something.
 1. **Recommended:** Install common npm packages like linting and testing: `npm i`.

+### Quick Edit (content):
+* Allows authors to edit the text items, change text structure (like Heading tags, bold, italics, etc.) with standard Text Editor
+* Allows authors to edit the image and its alt text
+* Authors can change edit modes (Quick Edit, DA, Layout Mode)
+* Authorable SEO page properties details
+* Various customizable publish workflows
+* Tag Manager

+### Layout Mode:
+* Advanced Authors can create editable styles for the blocks (within library/styles), then select styles within dropdown for block
+* Authors can move blocks up and down, delete them, duplicate blocks
+* Authors can add blocks into a section, change grid, styles, background

+### Templates
+* Create templates or customizing the existing ones within the /templates folder
+* Add header/footer, any other required blocks for structure
+* Use the .css and .js file to create the base structure
+* Define which blocks can be added by the author
+* Use DA to create the initial structure

+### Style System
+* Developers add styles within the blocks CSS, then Authors add the styles to the sheets within /docs/library/styles that will appear within layout mode dropdown.
+These are editable based on the template
+* Developers create template driven styles within /template.css files for structure

+## Patterns

 ### Page
 A page is what holds your content.
 It can be styled using a metadata property called `template` which will load styles that apply to the entire page.

-### Template Details
-* Start by creating your own templates or customizing the existing ones within the /templates folder
-* Use the .css and .js file to create the base structure
-* Define which blocks can be added by the author - this might be done in DA
-* Define which styles can be added by the author - this might be done in DA
-* Use DA to create the initial structure of template

-### Style System
-* Angel to figure out best way

-## Patterns

 ### Section
 A section is a sub-section of your page.
 It can be styled using a `section-metadata` block.
 A section will control the layout of blocks.